BlackMagicKau/raid_project/README.md

 - See all customer orders
 - View order details including customer information and items purchased
 - Track order status (pending/completed)
+- View total sales for each day and for each fruit
+- Add new fruits to amend stock levels

 ## Getting Started